antiparticle25/genomic_data_solutions/README.md

 While several platforms (e.g., **PubGrade, BiotechGate**) offer a wealth of structured information, they are fundamentally **static** in nature.
 Given the state of recent computational advancements, there are several tools that can provide a layer of **'dynamic intelligence'**, facilitating real-time database querying and summarization, automation of several processes, forecasting, and ultimately, **actionable insights (e.g., strategic planning, investment guidance, competitive intelligence).**

-This project aims to briefly showcase my interest in addressing such limitations across three core market segments — **Academic Research**, **Cancer Diagnostics across Europe**, **Pharma/Biotech** — through the generation of high-quality databases, actionable insights, and tools designed to enhance these two domains.
+This project aims to briefly showcase my interest in addressing such limitations across three core market segments — **Academic Research**, **Cancer Diagnostics across Europe**, **Pharma/Biotech**, under three pillars:

+1. Generation of high-quality databases
+2. Direct, traditional extraction of insight via data querying, extraction, visualization
+3. Development of LLM and agentic-based tools for easy querying and enhanced insights (under development)

 <details>